MakanAKaregar/RPR/README.md

   <code>chmod +x /home/pi/RPR/pyCodes/dataPicker.py</code>

-1.8.5 Reload systemd files.
-This ensures running possible changed unit files in <code>dataPicker.service</code>:
+1.8.5 Since we have made changes in /lib/systemd/system directory, reload systemd files:

   <code>sudo systemctl daemon-reload</code>

-1.8.6 Enable the service to run automatically every time RPR boots up:
+1.8.6 Enable the <code>dataPicker.service</code> service to run automatically every time RPR boots up:

   <code>sudo systemctl enable dataPicker.service</code>

-1.8.7 You can now start the service to manually verify collecting data:
+1.8.7 You can now start the <code>dataPicker.service</code> service to manually verify collecting data:

   <code>sudo systemctl start dataPicker.service</code>

+1.8.8 Check the status of the <code>dataPicker.service</code> service:

+  <code>sudo systemctl status hello.service</code>

-## 1.8 Setting crontab jobs
+## 1.9 Setting crontab jobs

-We automate data picking and RPi’s clock synchronization by setting up two boot-based cron jobs that run python codes whenever the RPi boots up.
+We automate RPi’s clock synchronization by setting up a boot-based cron job that runs the <code>setPiClock.py</code> python code whenever the RPi boots up.
 To create a crontab file, execute the following commands in a terminal:

-1.8.1 <code>crontab -e</code>
+1.9.1 <code>crontab -e</code>

 You can select a text editor to make changes to the crontab file.
 Select your desired text editor (e.g. nano, vi ...).

-1.8.2 Add these lines to the crontab file:
+1.9.2 Add these lines to the crontab file:

-<code>#to parse RPR nmea data into daily files after 60 sec from boot</code>

-<code>@reboot sleep 60 && /bin/python3.7 /home/pi/RPR/pyCodes/dataPicker.py</code>
+<code>##--------------Sync RPR's clock--------------</code>

-<code>#to synchronize Raspberry Pi’s clock with GPS time (it is local time) after 65 sec from boot</code>
+<code>#to synchronize Raspberry Pi’s clock with GPS time (it is local time) after 15 sec from boot</code>

-<code>@reboot sleep 65 && sudo /bin/python3.7 /home/pi/RPR/pyCodes/setPiClock.py</code>
+<code>@reboot sleep 15 && sudo /bin/python3.9 /home/pi/RPR/pyCodes/setPiClock.py</code>

-Note that for RPi 3 B and B+ the python source code is at <code>/bin/python3.7</code> and for RPi 4 at <code>/usr/bin/python3.7</code>
+Note that for RPi 3 B and B+ the python source code is at <code>/bin/python3.9</code> and for RPi 4 at <code>/usr/bin/python3.9</code>

 A simple code can be added to the time-based cronjob scheduler for compressing daily NMEA files and transfer to a server.
-For example, the python code packTransmitCron.py will be run every day at 12:10 AM:
+For example, the python code packTransmitCron.py will be run every day at 05:10 AM:

+<code>##--------------data transmit--------------</code>

-<code>#to compress daily RPR files and transfer to a remote server at 12:10 AM</code>
+<code>#to compress daily RPR files and transfer to a remote server at 05:10 AM</code>

-<code>10 00 * * * /bin/python3.7 /home/pi/RPR/pyCodes/packTransmitCron.py</code>
+<code>10 05 * * * /bin/python3.9 /home/pi/RPR/pyCodes/packTransmitCron.py</code>

 Ensure that you included the correct file path in your crontab command.

-1.8.4 Example of cronjob schedules for a RPR powering with photovoltaic energy system.
+1.9.3 Example of cronjob schedules for a RPR powering with photovoltaic energy system.

 This setting uses a USB dongle for transmitting daily pack of NMEA data (not a real-time streaming).